borisvanschooten/webcogs-ai-toolkit/README.md

 [...]
 ```

-All directives start with **@webcogs** and are inside multiline comments.
+All directives start with **@cogs** and are inside multiline comments.
 Single-line comments are ignored.
-At the top of the file, there is a **@webcogs_system_prompt**.
-Everything in the comment after this directive is taken literally as the system prompt, except for **@webcogs_include "\<filepath\>"** which can be used to include a file at that position.
+At the top of the file, there is a **@cogs_system_prompt**.
+Everything in the comment after this directive is taken literally as the system prompt, except for **@cogs_include "\<filepath\>"** which can be used to include a file at that position.
 You can have multiple system prompt sections, which are simply concatenated.
 System prompts will only be used for functions that are lexically below them.

-For every to-be-generated function, you add a **@webcogs_func <funcname>** directive.
+For every to-be-generated function, you add a **@cogs_func <funcname>** directive.
 Everything in the comment below the directive is taken as part of the user prompt to generate a function.
-Again, **@webcogs_include "\<filepath\>"** can be used to include files.
+Again, **@cogs_include "\<filepath\>"** can be used to include files.
 Note that the docs are just JSDoc style documentation, using directives like @param and @returns, which most LLMs handle well.
 The user prompt is prefixed with the following fixed prompt:

 > Create a function named '"+funcname+"' according to the following specifications.
 These must specify the function parameters and format of the return value precisely and unambiguously.
 If the function parameters or return value are not clear, call report_error instead of create_function.
 Do not write function documentation.
 Only call tools, do not explain what you have done.

 So, the AI is expressly told to check if the docs are precise enough, and produce an error if not.
-The error will show up as a single-line comment starting with **@webcogs_func_error**, where the generated code would normally be placed.
+The error will show up as a single-line comment starting with **@cogs_func_error**, where the generated code would normally be placed.
 This produces quite meaningful error messages in my experience.
 Without this instruction, the AI will usually try to guess what the user wants, even if the prompt obviously contains errors or ambiguities.

-When code is generated, it is inserted between **@webcogs_func** and the next multiline comment that contains the directive **@webcogs_endfunc**.
-So, if you forget the **@webcogs_endfunc**, it may replace the contents of the entire file, so be careful not to forget them.
-Note that **@webcogs_func** is "self-closing", HTML tag style.
-A new comment containing **@webcogs_func** will automatically close the previous function section, and **@webcogs_endfunc** is added automatically at generation.
+When code is generated, it is inserted between **@cogs_func** and the next multiline comment that contains the directive **@cogs_endfunc**.
+So, if you forget the **@cogs_endfunc**, it may replace the contents of the entire file, so be careful not to forget them.
+Note that **@cogs_func** is "self-closing", HTML tag style.
+A new comment containing **@cogs_func** will automatically close the previous function section, and **@cogs_endfunc** is added automatically at generation.

 Once you have created a source file with the right directives in place, you can generate the code using the following command: